Skip to contents

 Copy model and accept parameter estimates

-After fitting our initial model, we’ll create a new model using the copyModel() function and set the argument acceptAllEffects = TRUE to accept the parameter estimates from our model run.
+After fitting our initial model, we will create a new model using the copyModel() function and set the argument acceptAllEffects = TRUE to accept the parameter estimates from our model run.

 finalModel <- copyModel(baseModel, acceptAllEffects = TRUE, modelName = "finalModel")